Andrei Zhdanov: After the Great Purge

 In September 1938, Zhdanov was appointed head of the reorganised Central Committee Directorate for Propaganda and Agitation, which brought all branches of the news media and arts under centralised party control.
 He was also Chairman of the Supreme Soviet of the Russian Soviet Federative Socialist Republic from July 1938 to June 1947 and from 1938 he was on the military council of the Soviet Navy.

 His rise coincided with the fall of Nikolai Yezhov.
 At the 18th Party Congress, Zhdanov noted that "other means apart from repression" could be used to enforce "state and labour discipline".
 Zhdanov gave a key speech in which he proposed "to abolish mass Party purges... now that the capitalist elements have been eliminated".
 He declared that the purges had been co-opted by "hostile elements" to "persecute and ruin honest people".

 At the conclusion of the Congress in March 1939, Zhdanov was promoted to full membership of the Politburo.
-He was still one of four secretaries of the Central Committee—the others being Stalin, Andrey Andreyevich Andreyev, and Georgy Malenkov—but Malenkov was not a member of the Politburo, which meant that Zhdanov had replaced Lazar Kaganovich as Stalin's deputy in the party apparatus and appeared to be his most likely successor.
+He was still one of four secretaries of the Central Committee (CC)—the others being Stalin, Andrey Andreyevich Andreyev, and Georgy Malenkov—but Malenkov was not a member of the Politburo, which meant that Zhdanov had replaced Lazar Kaganovich as Stalin's deputy in the party apparatus and appeared to be his most likely successor.
+By 4 May 1941, a Politburo decision expressly named Zhdanov as Stalin's deputy in the CC Secretariat.

-On 29 June 1939, he had a signed article in Pravda in which he expressed what he called his "personal" view "with which my friends do not agree" that Britain and France did not seriously want a military alliance with the Soviet Union.
+On 29 June 1939, Zhdanov had a signed article in Pravda in which he expressed what he called his "personal" view "with which my friends do not agree" that Britain and France did not seriously want a military alliance with the Soviet Union.
 In retrospect, it was the first public hint of the Soviets signing the Molotov–Ribbentrop Pact three months later.